Ryanair: 1992–2009

 In October 2008, Ryanair withdrew operations from a base in Europe for the first time when it closed its base in Valencia, Spain.
 Ryanair estimated the closure cost 750 jobs.

 On 1 December 2008, Ryanair launched a second takeover bid of Aer Lingus, offering an all-cash offer of €748 million (£619 mils; US$950 million).
 The offer was a 28% premium on the value of Aer Lingus stock, during the preceding 30 days.
 Ryanair said, "Aer Lingus, as a small, stand-alone, regional airline, has been marginalised and bypassed, as most other EU flag carriers consolidate."
 The two airlines would operate separately.
 Ryanair stated it would double the Aer Lingus short-haul fleet from 33 to 66 and create 1,000 new jobs.
 The Aer Lingus board rejected the offer and advised its shareholders to take no action.
 On 22 January 2009, Ryanair walked away from the Aer Lingus takeover bid after it was rejected by the Irish government on the grounds it undervalued the airline and would harm competition.
 However, Ryanair retained a stake in Aer Lingus; in October 2010, competition regulators in the UK opened an inquiry, due to concerns that Ryanair's stake may lead to a reduction in competition.

 In 2009, Ryanair announced that it was in talks with Boeing and Airbus about an order that could include up to 200 aircraft.
 Even though Ryanair had dealt with Boeing aircraft up to that point, Michael O'Leary said he would buy Airbus aircraft if it offered a better deal.
 Airbus Chief Commercial Officer John Leahy denied in February 2009 that any negotiations were taking place.

 On 21 February 2009, Ryanair confirmed it was planning to close all check-in desks by the start of 2010.
 Michael O'Leary, Ryanair's chief executive, said passengers would be able to leave their luggage at a bag drop, but everything else would be done online.
 This became reality in October 2009.

 In June 2009, Ryanair reported its first annual loss, with a loss posted of €169 million for the financial year ending 31 March.

 In November 2009, Ryanair announced that negotiations with Boeing had proceeded poorly and that Ryanair was thinking of stopping the negotiations, then putting at 200 aircraft for delivery between 2013 and 2016, and simply returning cash to shareholders.
 Boeing's competitor Airbus was mentioned again as an alternative vendor for Ryanair, but both Michael O'Leary and Airbus CCO John Leahy dismissed this.
 In December 2009, Ryanair confirmed that negotiations with Boeing had indeed failed.
-Plans were to take all 112 aircraft already on order at that point, with the last deliveries occurring in 2012, for a total fleet of over 300.
+The plans were to take all 112 aircraft already on order at that point, with the last deliveries occurring in 2012, for a total fleet of over 300.
 Ryanair confirmed that an agreement had been met on price, but it had failed to agree on conditions, as Ryanair had wanted to carry forward certain conditions from its previous contract.